Liam Ryan (Wexford hurler)

 Liam Ryan (born 16 August 1995) is an Irish hurler who plays for Wexford Senior Championship club Rapparees and at inter-county level with Wexford senior hurling team.
 He usually lines out as a full-back.

 Playing career

 Rapparees Starlights

 Ryan joined the Rapparees Starlights club at a young age and played in all grades at juvenile and underage levels as a dual player.
-He eventually joined the club's top adult teams in both codes.
+In due course, he joined the club's top adult teams in both codes, eventually coming to prominence after many years in the shadow of his brother Tom.

 On 28 October 2017, Ryan lined out at midfield when Starlights faced St. Martin's in the Wexford Football Championship final.
 He scored a point from play and "dominated" the game for the most part before collecting a winners' medal following the 0-17 to 1-08 victory.